 • Proper capitalization

 Every page needs a unique, descriptive title.
-Use formulas to maintain consistency while adapting to each page’s content and purpose.
-Combine optimized titles with strong meta descriptions for maximum SERP impact.
+The formulas above help maintain consistency while adapting to each page’s content and purpose.
+Pair optimized titles with strong meta descriptions for better SERP visibility.

-Monitor Google Search Console for title performance and watch for Google rewrites that might indicate optimization opportunities.
+Check Google Search Console regularly for title performance data.
+If Google rewrites your title, that usually signals an optimization opportunity worth investigating.

 Frequently Asked Questions